ErfanRht/WhatsApp-spammer/README.md

 > A WhatsApp spammer bot

 ## About program
-This program can send more than 1000 messages per second on WhatsApp.
-You must have Selenium Library installed for this program to work.
-To work with this program, you must download the Chromedriver file.
+This program can send more than 1000 messages per second on WhatsApp.\n You must have Selenium Library installed for this program to work.\n To work with this program, you must download the Chromedriver file.
 This file is in my repository

 ## Quick Start